-The short answer is that you can never tell when you will be assigned.
-Once you sell an option (put or call), you have the potential for being assigned to fulfill your obligation to receive (and pay for) or deliver (and get paid for) shares of stock on any business day.
+You can never tell when you will be assigned.
+Once you sell an American-style option (put or call), you have the potential for assignment to fulfill your obligation to receive (and pay for) or deliver (and are paid for) shares of stock on any business day.
 In some circumstances, you may be assigned on a short option position while the underlying shares are halted for trading, or perhaps while they are the subjects of a buyout or takeover.

-The bottom line is that you really don't have any sure-fire way to predict when you will be assigned on a short option position; it can happen any day the stock market is open for trading.Back to top
+The bottom line is that you really don't have any sure-fire way to predict when you will be assigned on a short option position.
+It can happen any day the stock market is open for trading.Back to top

-How could I be assigned if my covered calls are in-the-money?
+Could I be assigned if my covered calls are in-the-money?

-If I am short a call option (on a covered write) and I buy back my short call, is it possible for me to be assigned (And the stock position to be called away) that night?
+If I am short a call option (on a covered write) and I buy back my short call, is it possible for me to be assigned (and the stock position to be called away) that night?

 I sold short 10 options contracts recently.
 Unfortunately, I was assigned early on each contract, one at a time.
 Couldn't all the contracts have been assigned at once?